What is Environmental Sustainability?

 - a Tree City USA, certified by the National Arbor Day Foundation, and has been since 1979!

-- The Green Team is an impressive, qualified, and motivated group of citizen advisers who help make green initiatives possible.
+- The Sustainability Advisory Committee is an impressive, qualified, and motivated group of citizen advisers who help make green initiatives possible.

 - Hollywood engages its community to lead improvements through public space challenges including events like the Great Neighborhoods Challenge.